Dental Bridges: What are they?

 A dental bridge is a fixed dental appliance that bridges the gap left by missing teeth.
-It can be used to replace a single missing tooth or several missing teeth in a row.
+Dental bridges are able to replace one or more missing teeth, either individually or in a row.
 Bridges are normally made of two dental crowns (one on each of the teeth on either side of the gap), and the false tooth (or teeth) that bridge the space in between.

-Every dental restoration and tooth replacement comes with different pros and cons.
+Every dental treatment has its own set of advantages or disadvantages and the same goes for dental bridges and other tooth replacement options.
 Based on a variety of factors, including your needs, budget, and lifestyle, your dentist will recommend the most appropriate tooth replacement option for you.